Key Stages of Software Development

 Cons:

-• May not be suitable for projects with highly interconnected features
+• It may be less suitable for projects with highly interrelated functions.

 Agile Approach

-Agile methodologies, such as Scrum and Kanban, emphasize flexibility, collaboration, and iterative development.
-They focus on delivering working software in short cycles (sprints) and adapting to changing requirements.
-Agile is well-suited for projects where uncertainty is high, and customer satisfaction is a top priority.
-Withing this approach you’ll need:
+Flexible methodologies such as Scrum and Kanban emphasise flexibility, collaboration and iterative development.
+They are focussed on the supply of working software in short cycles (sprints) with quick adaptation to changing requirements.
+Agile is particularly effective for projects with a high degree of uncertainty and where customer satisfaction is a priority.
+The key elements of this approach include:

-• Sprints: Divide the project into short development cycles (sprints).
+• Sprints: Division of the project into short, managed development cycles.

-• Daily stand-ups: Team members meet daily to discuss progress, challenges, and plans.
+• Daily stand-ups: Daily team meetings to discuss progress, problems and plans.

-• Reviews: Demonstrate the completed work to stakeholders.
+• Reviews: Presentation of the work done to interested parties for feedback.

 Pros: